Key differences between 2D and 3D animation: techniques, styles and factors to choose the best option

 2D animation stands out for its flat and expressive graphics, where each frame emphasizes design and artistic creativity.

-The colors tend to be bright and simple, favoring a cartoonish or stylized look that connects with symbolic emotions.
+Colors tend to be bright and simple, favoring a cartoonish or stylized look that connects with symbolic emotions.

 Visual simplicity facilitates clear and direct communication, increasing accessibility for different audiences.